Turning age 70.5 with an IRA account – what you need to know

 How is a required distribution calculated?

-The calculation is fairly straightforward, if you fall under the regular rules.
-You would take the value of your IRA accounts as of December 31 of the prior year and then divide it by the IRS divisor based on your age.
-This IRS Uniform Lifetime Table can be found here:
+The calculation is straightforward, if you fall under the regular rules.
+You take the value of your IRA accounts as of December 31 of the prior year and divide that by the IRS divisor.
+IRS divisors are age based.
+See the IRS Uniform Lifetime Table for specific numbers.

 Do you need the cash?

-If you need cash, you would simply withdraw the required amount from your IRA and move it into a taxable account less any tax withholding.
-Usually the custodian of the funds will send the tax withholding directly to the IRS on your behalf.
-This works somewhat like withholding on a W2, so when you go to file your taxes this amount has already been paid to the IRS on your behalf.
+If you need cash, withdraw the required amount from your IRA and move it into a taxable account.
+The custodian of the funds should send the tax withholding directly to the IRS on your behalf.
+Like any financial transaction, make sure you to check and make sure your custodian is working on your behalf.
+This works like the withholding on a W2.
+So when you go to file your taxes this amount has already been paid to the IRS.
 At the end of the year, you will get a 1099R showing how much you took out and the taxes that were withheld on this amount.
-Sometimes your accountant may suggest a higher withholding than your actual tax rate, since the withholding may cover taxes on any other income you might be receiving.
+We recommend working with an accountant to make sure you are best leverage your financial assets.
+At Evensky & Katz/Foldes Financial, we will work with your accountant.
+Your accountant may suggest a higher withholding than your actual tax rate, since the withholding may cover taxes on any other income.
 If you don’t need the funds, you can transfer securities into a taxable account.
-This will still be considered a taxable distribution, so you will either need to have funds available to pay the taxes or you may need to sell some securities to generate funds to pay the taxes.
-You should speak to your accountant to determine how much you should withhold based on your tax situation.
+This is still considered a taxable distribution.
+So check you either have the funds available to pay the taxes or sell securities to generate funds to pay the taxes.
+Your accountant can help determine how much you should withhold, based on your tax situation.

 Should I wait until the following year to take my distribution?

 You have until April 15th of the year after you turn 70.5 to take your first distribution.
 Keep in mind that, in this case, you have to take a second distribution that year.
 If you are still working in the year you turn 70.5, but plan to retire the following year and project that you will have lower income, you can choose to wait and take two distributions the following year.

 Do I have to take a portion from each account?